-TUís Master of Science Degree In Criminal Justice, Crime Analysis Concentration
+Master of Science in Criminal Justice, Crime Analysis Concentration

 Bringing The Real World Into The Classroom: MS, Crime Analysis Concentration

 Tiffin Universityís Master of Science (MS) degree in Criminal Justice, with a concentration in Crime Analysis, is an outstanding example of how the real world meets the classroom experience.
 Our faculty members have all been working professionals in the field, and our students are also working professionals, which provides for an exciting dialogue and a dynamic education filled with connections.
 This is as real as it gets!

 What Is TUís MS?